-Many studies have identified the benefits resulting from the growth of OA publishing, including wider readership, more downloads and ultimately more citations for journal papers or research outputs made available under this model.
+Many studies have identified the benefits resulting from the growth of OA publishing, including wider readership, more downloads and a "citation boost" for journal papers or research outputs.

 Publications accepted after this date should be deposited on the Keele Research Repository within 12 weeks of the date of acceptance.
-Instructions on how to do this are below in the section What Do I Need To Do?
+Instructions on how to do this are below in the section Open Access and REF 2021 - common questions.

 The version which should be deposited is the final word document (or document converted to PDF) which includes any changes for peer review - and which was then finally accepted for publication by the journal.
 This is also known as the "accepted version", or "author's post-print".

-Research Councils and other funding bodies have also recently updated their OA policies.
+Research Councils and other funding bodies have also embraced OA policies.
 As a condition of funding, grant holders may now be required to make resulting publications OA.

 Research Councils UK’s (RCUK) OA policy states that from 1 April 2013 peer reviewed research papers which result from research that is wholly or partially funded by the Research Councils must be published in journals which are compliant with RCUK policy on OA.

-However, in meeting the obligations of the post-2014 REF and the OA policy of the funding body which has provided the grant for the research, authors need to ensure their work is made OA through one of the available routes (“Gold” or “Green”).
+No - most journals allow you to deposit your manuscripts open access through university repositories without charge.
+In meeting the obligations of REF 2021 and/or the OA policy of the funding body which has provided the grant for the research, authors need to ensure their work is made OA through one of the available routes (“Gold” or “Green”).

 Green Open Access